 7. Photo Journalist

 Many times, this is achieved through press photography.
-Additionally, photojournalists can work for one company in an employee capacity or freelancers who sell their images to different companies.
+Additionally, photojournalists can work for one company in an employee capacity or as freelancers who sell their images to different companies.

 With technological advances in recent years, anyone can take great photographs with their mobile phone.
 However, having knowledge in the field of journalism along with excellent skills when it comes to photography help individuals land jobs as photojournalists.